Speaking8 min read

 Should early-stage founders prioritize reach or depth?

 Depth first.
 Reach without attributed proof produces impressions that fade.
-A single curated salon with extracted quotes and a searchable profile outperforms a generic conference panel for fundraising, hiring, and partnership conversations six months later.
+A single curated salon with extracted quotes and a clear speaker profile can outperform a generic conference panel for fundraising, hiring, and partnership conversations six months later.

 Keep reading